mfoemmel/fig/README.md

         --publish                    install package in $FIG_HOME and in remote repo --publish-local              install package only in $FIG_HOME
-    -c, --config CONFIG              apply configuration CONFIG, default is "default" --file FILE                  read fig file FILE.
+    -c, --config CONFIG              apply configuration CONFIG, default is "default" --file FILE                  read Fig file FILE.
 Use '-' for stdin.
 See also --no-file --no-file                    ignore package.fig file in current directory -p, --append VARIABLE=VALUE      append (actually, prepend) VALUE to environment variable VARIABLE, delimited by separator
     -i, --include DESCRIPTOR         include package/version:config specified in DESCRIPTOR (with any variable prepends) in environment